-Federal Regulation Areas of Compliance in State Standards Remediation Required Projected Completion Date In provider owned or leased residential settings, each individual has privacy in their sleeping/living unit: Units have entrance doors lockable by the individual, with only appropriate staff having keys to doors, including bath and bedroom keys.
-The Bureau for Medical Services waiver manuals for ADW (Chapter 501 Aged and Disabled Waiver Bureau for Medical Services Manual [compliant]) and TBIW (Chapter 512 Traumatic Brain Injury Waiver) Bureau for Medical Services Manual [compliant]) do not provide services in provider owned or leased settings.
-Neither the IDDW waiver manual IDDW (Chapter 513 Individuals with Developmental Disabilities Waiver Bureau for Medical Services Medicaid Manual [noncompliant]) nor the State Rule governing licensed residential settings for persons with disabilities (64CSR11 [noncompliant]) specify that individuals residing in provider owned or leased settings must have privacy, including lockable sleeping/bathroom units.
+Federal Regulation Areas of Compliance in State Standards Remediation Required Completion Date In provider owned or leased residential settings, each individual has privacy in their sleeping/living unit: Units have entrance doors lockable by the individual, with only appropriate staff having keys to doors, including bath and bedroom keys.
+42 CFR 441.301(c) (4)(vi)(B) The Bureau for Medical Services waiver manuals for ADW (Chapter 501 Aged and Disabled Waiver Bureau for Medical Services Manual [compliant]) and TBIW (Chapter 512 Traumatic Brain Injury Waiver) Bureau for Medical Services Manual [compliant]) do not provide services in provider owned or leased settings.
+Specialized Family Care Homes are a part of the IDD Waiver program.
+Neither the IDDW waiver manual IDDW (Chapter 513 Individuals with Developmental Disabilities Waiver Bureau for Medical Services Medicaid Manual [non- compliant]) nor the State Rule governing licensed residential settings for persons with disabilities (64CSR11 [non- compliant]) specify that individuals residing in provider owned or leased settings must have privacy, including lockable sleeping/bathroom units.
 Implement new Home and Community-Based Services Administration rule that describes the characteristics required of all settings in which HCBS are provided including the requirements specific to provider owned or leased settings and requires that individuals have privacy in their sleeping/living units, including lockable bathrooms and bedrooms.
 (1/1/2019) Implement the HCBS setting evaluation tool designed to conduct setting reviews of providers of HCBS, including prompts for ensuring HCBS are provided in settings that offer individuals have privacy in their sleeping/living units, including lockable bathrooms and bedrooms when those units are owned or leased by the provider.
-(6/1/2016) Modify 64CSR11 of the State Rules to include that individuals have privacy in their sleeping/living units, including lockable bathrooms and bedrooms when those units are licensed and that only appropriate staff will have access to keys.
-(9/30/2018) 1/1/2019 In provider owned or leased residential settings: Individuals sharing units have a choice of roommates in that setting.
-The Bureau for Medical Services waiver manuals for ADW (Chapter 501 Aged and Disabled Waiver Bureau for Medical Services Manual [compliant]), Implement new HCBS Services Administration rule that describes the characteristics required of all settings in which HCBS is provided and requires 1/1/2019
+(6/1/2016) Modify 64CSR11 of the State Rules to include that individuals have privacy in their sleeping/living units, including lockable bathrooms and bedrooms when those units are owned or leased by the provider.
+(6/1/2016) 1/1/2019 In provider owned or leased residential settings: Individuals sharing units have a choice of roommates in that setting.
+42 CFR 441.301(c) (4)(vi)(B) The Bureau for Medical Services waiver manuals for ADW (Chapter 501 Aged and Disabled Waiver Bureau for Medical Services Manual [compliant]), and TBIW (Chapter 512 Implement new HCBS Services Administration rule that describes the characteristics required of all settings in which HCBS is provided and requires including the requirements 1/1/2019